All Episodes

 What downside?

-Do you realize the left is just gonna be waiting to pounce on this thing if it doesn't sell like your first books they're gonna say, oops, Limbaugh's lost it.
+Do you realize the left is just going to be waiting to pounce on this thing if it doesn't sell like your first books?

 And I said, that's not why I'm doing it.

-Uh I expect him to say that anyway.
+I expect them to say that anyway.

-I, you know, knocking here on well, I shouldn't say there hasn't been any of that.
+Strangely enough, though, I, you know, knocking here on, well, I shouldn't say that.

 In fact, the reviews that have been in this book from the left have been kind of cute, to tell you the truth.

-And I said, Well, I don't know.
+And I said, well, I don't know.

-I think to me, it wasn't about that.
+To me, it wasn't about that.

-It was about the mission and it was about the objective here.
+It was about the mission, and it was about the objective here.

 And there's always been a mission to this program.